ShannonHeylmun/site/content/posts/designing_ergonomic_apis.md

 The ergonomics of libraries are a little different.
 An ergonomic library is one that is easy to use, easy to understand, and hard to misuse.
-It's easy to get started with, and it's pleasant to use as intended.
 Rust's strict but expressive type system allows for libraries that are both powerful and easy to use.
 Well designed libraries encode their invariants in the types and functions they expose, making it difficult to misuse them.